grantcolley/aspect/README.md

 Send the request!

-# Create a Generic DataTable Component
+# Create a Generic ModelTable Component
 Combine `shadcn`'s `<Table />` component with `@tanstack/react-table` to create tables with sorting, filtering and pagination.

 Add the `<Table />` component and install `tanstack/react-table`.